Choosing a Training or Coaching Partner: 8 Criteria Beyond Certification

 It may create a practical lift.

-It may help people notice something in their own work that continues to develop afterwards.
+It may help people notice something in their own work that continues to develop.

 The point is to know what kind of value you are really choosing.